CamCove-Crichton/newborn-photography/README.md

 - Had another issue with accessing the todo_detail template from the booking_detail template, and found that I was not actually looking at how django was trying to access the url, as I kept getting the NoReverseMatch so it was not getting the id and the slug values of the record, and found that because I was actually in the BookingDetail view, I was using the wrong naming for accessing the todo item, as in the BookingDetail view, the context was being accessed by "todos", and so I adjusted the arguments for the url path, and django was able to access the slug and the id
 - I was having an issue when trying to confirm the deletion of a todo item, and was getting the error "as_view() takes 1 positional argument but 2 were given", and after reading a bit and looking on stack overflow, I realised I was missing the parentheses at the end of the as_view(), so I added them and this fixed the issue
 - My setTimeout function was not working correctly, as it was not dismissing the messages, and still had to be done manually and and after looking at my console logs, I saw a console log message, which I had removed from my javascript file, was still appearing, and so tried a hard reload to clear the cache and that solved the issue
+- Had an issue that when trying to edit a booking and get it to check the database for any existing bookings if the user trys to edit the date, so that there cannot be more than one booking in a day, but the if statement was always seeing a False value and so the code in the if statement code block was being missed even when the date had changed.
+After using some print statements, I found that it was because both the edited date and the booking date were the same, so I stored the original booking date in a variable before the form is validated, and used that variable in my if statement, and that fixed the issue

 ### Validator Testing